AWS Certification Training Course for Solutio ...

 From my previous blog, you must have got a basic understanding of Microservice Architecture.
+But, being a professional with certified expertise in Microservices will require more than just the basics.
 In this blog, you will get into the depth of the architectural concepts and implement them using an UBER-case study.

 In this blog, you will learn about the following: